wkumari/draft-vandergaast-edns-client-subnet/README.md

            bits of the IPv4 address.

    6. The query is sent.
 Server ANS understands and uses ECS.
-It parses the ECS option, and generates an optimized response.
+It parses the ECS option, and generates a tailored response.

    7. Due to the internal implementation of ANS, it finds an answer that is optimal for several /27 ranges within the ADDRESS/SOURCE